How Investors Can Grab Better Returns for Consumer Staples Using the Zacks ESP Screener

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Constellation Brands (STZ) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $3.02 a share, just 30 days from its upcoming earnings release on October 6, 2022.
+PepsiCo (PEP) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.89 a share, just 30 days from its upcoming earnings release on October 12, 2022.

-STZ has an Earnings ESP figure of +9.42%, which, as explained above, is calculated by taking the percentage difference between the $3.02 Most Accurate Estimate and the Zacks Consensus Estimate of $2.76.
-Constellation Brands is one of a large database of stocks with positive ESPs.
+PepsiCo's Earnings ESP sits at +2.96%, which, as explained above, is calculated by taking the percentage difference between the $1.89 Most Accurate Estimate and the Zacks Consensus Estimate of $1.84.
+PEP is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-STZ is just one of a large group of Consumer Staples stocks with a positive ESP figure.
-Philip Morris (PM) is another qualifying stock you may want to consider.
+PEP is one of just a large database of Consumer Staples stocks with positive ESPs.
+Another solid-looking stock is Beyond Meat (BYND).

-Slated to report earnings on October 18, 2022, Philip Morris holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $1.46 a share 42 days from its next quarterly update.
+Slated to report earnings on November 9, 2022, Beyond Meat holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is -$1.04 a share 58 days from its next quarterly update.

-The Zacks Consensus Estimate for Philip Morris is $1.40, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +4.18%.
+The Zacks Consensus Estimate for Beyond Meat is -$1.11, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +5.88%.

-Because both stocks hold a positive Earnings ESP, STZ and PM could potentially post earnings beats in their next reports.
+PEP and BYND's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported